Bipolar Disorder and Substance Abuse Treatment Center

 Conclusion

 Bipolar disorder and substance use disorder can co-occur due to various reasons like self-medication or a genetic risk factor.
 Nevertheless, early diagnosis and treatment can increase your chances of positive outcomes.
 To make sure that you have a dual diagnosis, your mental health practitioner will determine whether you meet the criteria for both disorders.
-And with the right course of treatment, like an inpatient program, you heal in a calm environment that’s conducive to recovery.
+And with the right course of treatment in URP Behavioral Health center an inpatient program, you heal in a calm environment that’s conducive to recovery.

 Explore Your Treatment Coverage